 1. It can generate true in-house expertise.

-The product owner in a squad has a much greater ability to learn about his functional area than he would if he were responsible for an entire product.
+The product manager in a squad has a much greater ability to learn about his functional area than he would if he were responsible for an entire product.
 Sticking with search as our example, a product owner at Spotify can become an unrivaled expert on the technology — how search can be used to improve the overall user experience, best practices, and all of the latest industry improvements.

-If that product owner were responsible for the entire product, however, he would only be able to spend so much time on search — or anything else for that matter.
+If that product manager were responsible for the entire product, however, he would only be able to spend so much time on search — or anything else for that matter.
 He would also have equal responsibility for learning about partner channels, pricing models, securing music contracts, researching the latest developments on UX, and on and on.

 By assigning squads to complementary areas of functional responsibility across your product line, you can allow for tremendous knowledge among both your product owners and developers.
 In fact, this can be a key differentiator for your company, because your competitors will likely still be developing in the everyone-works-on-everything model.

 2. It can speed everything: development, feedback and learning, and updates.